How to Increase Cost-effectiveness

 Make the right promise to the right people in the right way.

-With a credible, meaningful, authentic key message – ideally expressed in the words that the best clients use – any business could claim its turf as must-see experts, or the leading product, or the highest overall value.
+With a credible, meaningful, authentic key message – ideally expressed in words that your best clients actually use – any business could claim its turf as must-see experts, or the leading product, or the source for high overall value.

 Getting to know your ideal clients should reveal how to reach more people like them.
 This should include how to communicate key messages to the target market effectively.